Three Flaws In Thinking That Mess Up Our View Of Ethics, History, Politics, & Everything Else.

 One

-of the most helpful categories of going wrong in our thinking is Augustine's
+of the most helpful categories for understanding how we go wrong in our thinking is Augustine's

-certain as uncertain" is to refuse or be otherwise unable to be
+certain as uncertain" is to refuse to, or to be otherwise unable to, be

 appropriately moved by evidence.
 To assert the "uncertain as certain"